THE NELSON DUCEA

 In the Angel’s wings, and specialely in the face of the Virgin and in the geometric rigour of her clothes, that almost cancels any physical sense, emphasizing the symbolic meaning, can be seen stylistic and figurative tracts typical of European medieval art.
 The Virgin’s body, without any physical indication under the dress that comes down straight, looses importance, annulled in the Symbol that She represents.

-In the feminine and delicate features of the Virgin face is suffused a spiritual sweetness, a sweet celestial way which remembers certain paintings of the central Italy.
+The feminine and delicate features of the Virgin's face are suffused with a spiritual sweetness, a gentle celestialism that recalls certain paintings from central Italy.
 The naturalistic setting of the background completes the harmonious configuration.

-The bright colours, the softness of the features and of the landscape, the overlapping of garments and the remarkable paysage’s dept give to the picture a rare beauty and a clear stylistic and figurative identity that take us to the artistic sessions of centre- northern Italy’ art of the ‘500.
+The brightness of the colors, the softness of the features and the chiaroscuro landscapes, the overlapping of the clothes and the notable depth of the landscape, give the painting a rare beauty and give it a clear stylistic and figurative identity that leads to the artistic sessions of the art of central-northern Italy of the 16th century.

 Translated by Sam Di BellaITALIAN VERSION